Apple releases iOS 11.4, tvOS 11.4, and watchOS 4.3.1 betas

 Following last week’s release of the final public version of iOS 11.3, Apple today released the first developer beta of iOS 11.4 for iPhones, iPads, and iPod touches.
 A public version of 11.4 beta will follow in the near future, but may or may not be the same as the first developer release.

-Apple’s web site briefly referred to iOS 11.4 as the version that would include support for its new ClassKit API for development of educational apps, but the reference was pulled for unknown reasons shortly before iOS 11.3’s release.
+Shortly before iOS 11.3’s release, Apple’s website briefly referred to iOS 11.4 as the version that would include support for its new ClassKit API for development of educational apps, but the reference was pulled for unknown reasons.
 Regardless, the version of Xcode shipping alongside iOS 11.4 is slated to include ClassKit APIs, and it’s likely that some beta release of iOS 11.4 will support ClassKit as well.

-iOS 11.4 appears to re-introduce the left- and right-HomePod speaker pairing option that previously appeared in iOS 11.3 betas, only to be removed before the final release.
+iOS 11.4 appears to re-introduce the left and right HomePod speaker pairing option that previously appeared in iOS 11.3 betas, only to be removed before the final release.
 We’ll update this article as additional features are discovered in the beta.
-Caution is urged for those considering updating to this release, as we’ve already noticed major lags in the OS, including features such as HomePod control.
+Caution is urged for those considering updating to this release, as we’ve already noticed major lags in the OS, including on features such as HomePod control.

-Apple also released the developer betas of tvOS 11.4 for the fourth-generation Apple TV and Apple TV 4K, as well as watchOS 4.3.1 developer beta for Apple Watch.
+Apple also released the developer beta of tvOS 11.4 for the fourth-generation Apple TV and Apple TV 4K, as well as the watchOS 4.3.1 developer beta for Apple Watch.
 The company generally does not release public betas for the Apple Watch.